nyss-platform-norcross/nyss/README.md

 3. Run database migrations:
    1. Make sure that a connection string for _NyssDatabase_ set in `appsettings.Development.json` is correct.
 By default, [SQL Server Express LocalDB](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) instance is used.
    2. `dotnet ef database update --context NyssContext`
-   3. `dotnet ef database update --context ApplicationDbContext`
+   3. `dotnet ef database update --context ApplicationDbContext`\
+  See [Database and migrations](src/RX.Nyss.Data/README.MD) for further details on working with the database.
 4. Set up Blob Object connection string
    1. Make sure that a shared access signature for _SmsGatewayBlobContainer_ set in `appsettings.Development.json` is correct.
 You can generate a new one by opening Microsoft Azure Storage Explorer, then clicking right mouse button on _Local & Attached &rarr; Storage Accounts &rarr; (Emulator - Default Ports)(Key) &rarr; Blob Containers &rarr; sms-gateway_ node and selecting _Get Shared Access Signature..._ In a pop-up window ensure that the _Expiry time_ is set far in the future enough and _Write_ checkbox on the _Permissions_ list is selected.
 The _SmsGatewayBlobContainer_ should have the following format: `BlobEndpoint=https://{Environment URL}/sms-gateway;SharedAccessSignature={Query string without question mark at the beginning}`.
 5. Start the application: